 Assumptions: 1) Net Implied TCE is calculated basis Net BSI for the period (gross BSI less 5% commission) plus \$1,000/day for assumed TCE platform premium.
 Scrubber benefit is based on an assumed 200 sailing days, 25 tons/day fuel consumption, and \$100/ton fuel spread.
 Illustrative TCE does not assume any contribution (+/-) from cargoes or hedging.
 2) Adj.
-EBITDA is calculated as Net Revenue (Net Implied TCE multiplied by ownership days less 5% in total assumed scheduled/unscheduled offhire) less OPEX and G&A (which are basis Eagle's 1h21 per ship/day figures).
-EPS figures are proforma for shares issued in connection with 2021 vessel purchases.
+EBITDA is calculated as Net Revenue (Net Implied TCE multiplied by ownership days less 5% in total assumed scheduled/unscheduled offhire) less OPEX and G&A (which are basis Eagle's 9m21 per ship/day figures).
 3) Net Income is calculated as Adj.
-EBIDTA, less depreciation/amortization basis 1h21 average and interest expense basis post-refinancing debt outstanding as of October 1, 2021.
-4) All Figures are basis plet count of 53 ship including all pending S&P transactions.
+EBIDTA, less depreciation/amortization basis 9m21 average and interest expense basis post-refinancing debt outstanding as of October 1, 2021.
+4) All Figures are basis fleet count of 53 ships.
 Please refer to the "Owned Fleet" slide in the appendix for further details.
-The illustrative information is presented solely for informational purposes and is based upon hypothetical factors and other reasting performance and expenses, which may be different from actual financial performance, expenses and other factors.
+The illustrative information is presented solely for informational purposes and is based upon hypothetical factors and other factors.
 As a result, you should not view this illustrative information as a projection or guarantee of future performance.